-Currently, there are 1,375 river training structures on the MMR, which include wing dikes, bendway weirs, chevrons, and other configurations.
+Currently, there are approximately 1,375 river training structures on the MMR, which include wing dikes, bendway weirs, chevrons, and other configurations.
 Of this total, 175 are bendway weirs.
 The pace of construction has changed over time and the shape, size, elevation and configuration of river training structures has also changed.
 The St. Louis District built approximately 450 river training structures in the late 19th century and another 250 in the 1930s.
 The District constructed 150 bendway weirs from 1990 to 2000.
-Table 1 lists work areas that are considered likely to be constructed in the reasonably foreseeable future.
+The proposed work area is between River Mile (RM) 160 and 162.5.
+Krischell et al. (2014) did a comprehensive survey of dikes in a nine mile stretch of the Mississippi River, between RM 165.00 and RM 156.00, that encompasses the work area.
+There are a total of 66 river training structures including dikes, chevrons, and weirs as well as revetment within the nine mile reach that includes the 2.5 mile work area.
+Table 3 of the Krischell et al. (2014) report provides the location of the structure, date of construction, date of major modifications, constructed length, and current condition.
+Table 3 below lists work areas that are considered likely to be constructed in the reasonably foreseeable future.